xuesongwang/pytorch_Levenberg_Marquardt_optimizer/README.md

 # torch_Levenberg_Marquardt_optimizer
-Implementation of `trainlm` in Matlab that uses the Levenberg_Marquardt backpropagation for training neural networks.
+Pytorch implementation of `trainlm` in Matlab that uses the Levenberg_Marquardt backpropagation for training neural networks.

 It has the efficiency advantage over stochastic gradient descents but is restricted to smaller networks.
 The repository is built on [torchimize](https://github.com/hahnec/torchimize) which enables convex optimization on GPUs based on the torch.Tensor class.
 Make sure to `pip install torchimize` before running this code.